slatedocs/slate/source/includes/_pricing.md

 # Pricing

 Pricing is the process whereby a business sets the price at which it will sell its products and services.
 Pricing **ELEMENT** consists of mandatory and optional attributes.
+This element contains pricing plans related data to be used for example in displaying the items in a marketplace.
+If needed the standard metadata is converted to marketplace internal format.
+We encourage all data product owners to enforce usage of this standard.

 Mandatory attributes are listed in separate table and marked with **bolded names** and asterix **\***.
 Next to the mandatory attributes is an example.